Deal of the Day · UP TO 9% OFF UP TO 9% OFF · Today only Ends in 4 hand-picked products, today only Shop today’s picks →

 FAQ

-Delta‑8 is listed as a potentially intoxicating cannabinoid and is only legal if final product contains < 0.3% intoxicating cannabinoids and ≥ 10:1 ratio of non‑intoxicating to intoxicating cannabinoids, sold to 21+ with child‑resistant packaging (PL 2025, c.
+They are considered “potentially intoxicating cannabinoids” and are allowed only if the product contains < 0.3% total potentially intoxicating cannabinoids and maintains a ≥ 10:1 ratio of nonintoxicating to potentially intoxicating cannabinoids (PL 2025, c.
 416).